-Do not adjust the amount of any foreign source qualified CAUTION dividends or capital gain distributions that you elected to include on Form 4952, line 4g.
+Do not adjust the amount of any foreign source qualified dividends or capital gain tions that you elected to include distributions that you elected to include on Form 4952, line 4g.

 No adjustments required.
-If you are not required to adjust the amount of your foreign source qualified dividends or capital gain distributions, or you qualify for the adjustment exception and elect not to adjust these items, include the amount of your foreign source gualified dividends and capital gain distributions in each separate category (without adjustment) on line 1a of the applicable Form 1116.
+If you are not required to adjust the amount of your foreign source qualified dividends or capital gain distributions, or you qualify for the adjustment exception and elect not to adjust these items, include the amount of your foreign source qualified dividends and capital gain distributions in each separate category (without adjustment) on line 1a of the applicable Form 1116.